FMXExpress/AI-Playground-DesktopClient/README.md

 # AI Playground Desktop Client
-Language Model playground to access languages models like StableML, ChatGPT, and more.
+Language Model playground to access languages models like StableLM, ChatGPT, and more.

 Language Models supported: